 They can be found at hundreds of gyms across the United States, including LA Fitness, Gold's Gym, Planet Fitness and at high-end clubs throughout Canada, Europe and South America.

 Where can you buy a Matrix treadmill?
-They are sold at specialty retailers like Gym Source and Fitness Superstore, as well as on the new company online site which features the entire cardio equipment lineup.
+They are sold at specialty retailers like Leisure Fitness and One Source Fitness, as well as on the new company online site which features the entire cardio equipment lineup.

 If you have the money and want one of the best machines you can possibly buy for your home then a Matrix treadmill is a great choice.
 The quality and craftsmanship is unmatched, and you'll get years of maintenance-free enjoyment from it.